 Pol-i-tics: the total complex of relations between people living in society

 (from Mirriam-Webster's Collegiate Dictionary, 10th Ed.)

 AN INTEGRAL POLITICS PORTAL?

-I | Introduction
+Introduction I | Introduction II

 WHY THIS PORTAL?

 We want to promote integral thinking at large, and more particularly Integral Politics.
 Visitors are invited into active participation in these still emerging ideas.

 This site is an integration from contributions by members of the Postconventional Politics eList.
 Created 27 Sep 2002 and launched 6 Dec 2002 - This version 15 Feb 2003,